sandeeplingam1/saga/docs/customization.md

 1. It queries Azure AI Search for search results for the user question (optionally using the vector embeddings for that question).
 2. It then combines the search results and user question, and calls the OpenAI ChatCompletion API to answer the question based on the sources, using the prompt from `app/backend/approaches/prompts/ask_answer_question.prompty`.

 The prompt for step 2 is currently tailored to the sample data since it starts with "You are an intelligent assistant helping Contoso Inc employees with their healthcare plan questions and employee handbook questions."
-Modify [ask_answer_question.prompty](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/approaches/prompts/ask_answer_question.prompty) to match your data.
+Modify the prompt file in `app/backend/approaches/prompts/ask_answer_question.prompty` to match your data.

 #### Ask with vision